CathalShandon/world-cup-jerseys/README.md

  On the opening page, they can click on Login to open the Login page.
 After successful login, manual testing took place to ensure that the message of successful login is displayed and Register and Login buttons are replaced by three buttons which are, 'Product management', 'My profile' and 'Logout'.
  Each button and link is manually tested to ensure it opens the appropriate page

- #### Post List page
+ #### Product List page

 **For site visitor who has not logged in**

-Visual inspections are carried out so that no links to the post detail page or edit post are present in each post in the list.
+Visual inspections are carried out so that no links to the product detail page or edit product are present in each post in the list.
 Ensure that all the posts displayed in the page are approved posts and information displayed is correct as created post

 **For registered and logged in users**